SMakaiTakori/SMakaiTakori.github.io/_posts/2021-01-23-javascript_algorithms_finding_the_product_id.markdown

 ```
 The Breakdown...

 We created an arrow function extractProductId which takes in a url, next we split that initial url on the ‘-p-’ giving us two substrings in an array.
-So, if the url was example.com/products/gift-p-door801933-edit.html , then we would now have to an array that looks like this :
+So, if the url was example.com/products/gift-p-door801933-edit.html , then we would now have an array that looks like this :

 ```
 ["example.com/product", "8099-index.html"]